priyomukul/icofont_flutter/README.md

 ```

 # Special Thanks to IcoFont Team
-for creating such wonderful icon pack for make design.
+for creating such wonderful icon pack for making design.